 Communication

-As the TRUE Commission has part of it’s charter the goal of public education, we feel it is important that the TRUE Commission be able to communicate about important issues and its activities in a coordinated and concise manner.
+As the TRUE Commission has part of it’s charter the goal of public education, it is important that the TRUE Commission be able to communicate about important issues and its activities in a coordinated and concise manner.
 Pursuant to this goal the following guidelines have been created to guide Commissioner decision making in any communication activity they might undertake, whether it is with the general public, the media, or other City of Jacksonville stakeholders.

 Media Relations